junghans/junghans.github.io/_pages/cv.md

 #### Representativ ####

+| Nov.
+2018 - Present   | Member of the Information Science and Technology Institute (ISTI) council, LANL
-| July 2015 - June 2016 | Member of the Worker Safety & Security Team (WSST) for CCS-7
+| July 2015 - June 2016 | Member of the Worker Safety & Security Team (WSST) for CCS-7, LANL
 | July 2007 - Dec.
 2008 | PhD representative of the theory group, Max Planck Institute for Polymer Research, Mainz
 | Nov.
 2007 - Nov.
-2008 | PhD representative of the MPI for Polymer Research
+2008 | PhD representative of the MPI for Polymer Research, Mainz
 | Oct.
 2002 - Sep.
 2005 | Elected member of student government (Fachschaftsrat) of the Department for Physics and Earth Science, University of Leipzig - Extensive committee work in this period incl. spokesperson, treasurer and member of several faculty/university committees
 | |